noahjoeris/Kowoerka/README.md

-# kowoerka
+# Kowoerka - A Coworking Space Prototype (Mobile App)

-A Flutter prototype app for co-workers to book and manage workspaces.
+This Flutter app is a prototype and not under development anymore.
-It was an university project.
+People looking for coworking can book and manage workspaces and agents can advertise their spaces.
+It contains only the UI.